bittunk/phinitypro-intern-feb/readme.md

 # 10-02-21
 uninstalling the programs from the c drive and install the programs in my d drive to build the enviroment to install the project files in D drive. set
+# 11-02-21
+trying to buiuld the admin dashborad